AndreG303/dreami-react-portfolio/README.md

 * A single `Project` component that will be used multiple times on a single page

-* Navigation with React Router, dynamic rendering, or another third part router
+* Navigation with React Router, dynamic rendering

 * A `Footer` component that appears on multiple pages